ibm-cloud-docs/containers/cs_storage_block_vpc.md

     </tr>
     <tr>
     <td><code>zone</code></td>
     <td>In the spec CSI volume attributes section, enter the VPC block zone that matches the location that you retrieved earlier.
 For example, if your location is <strong>Washington DC-1</strong>, then use <code>us-east-1</code> as your zone.
 To list available zones, run <code>ibmcloud is zones</code>.
-To find an overview of available VPC zones and locations, see [Creating a VPC in a different region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region).</td>
+To find an overview of available VPC zones and locations, see <a href="/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region">Creating a VPC in a different region</a>.</td>
     </tr>
     <tr>
     <td><code>volumeId</code></br><code>spec.csi.volumeHandle</code></td>